NativeScript/theme/README.md

 ## More Root Classes

-In addition to `.ns-light` and `.ns-dark` classes, the theme's little JavaScript introduces `.ns-root` on the root element, `.ns-android/.ns-ios` depending on the current platform and additionally `.ns-portrait/.ns-landscape` and `.ns-phone/.ns-tablet`, which should be self-explanatory.
-Of course `.ns-portrait/.ns-landscape` get updated on orientation change.
+In addition to `.ns-light` and `.ns-dark` classes, the theme's little JavaScript file introduces `.ns-root` on the root element, `.ns-android/.ns-ios` depending on the current platform (which the theme extensively uses) and additionally `.ns-portrait/.ns-landscape` and `.ns-phone/.ns-tablet`, which should be self-explanatory.
+Of course `.ns-portrait/.ns-landscape` get updated on orientation change, so you can use it to show a two pane layout in landscape, for instance.
+The newest addition is `.ns-statusbar-transparent` since 2.0.4 - add this class to your root element, if you have enabled transparent status bar in the OS and your ActionBar gets underneath it.

 ## Helper Functions and Mixins